-Some historical events of Manchester are depicted in murals by Ford Madox Brown, which are found in a room, that isn't usually open to visitors during the Christmas Markets etc.
+Some historical events of Manchester are depicted in some pretty impressive murals by Ford Madox Brown, which are found in a room, that isn't usually open to visitors during the Christmas Markets etc.

 The 280ft Bell Tower, at one time was the highest structure in the City.
 There is a carillon of 23 bells - the clock bell is nicknamed Great Abel, and is inscribed with the quote "Ring out the False, Ring in the True" by Tennison.
 The Clock face has an inscription too- "Teach us to number our Days" which comes from Psalm 90:12.